AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Self-intersection and Black Hole Threshold

 In this description, boundary primaries with chiral dimension $h_P$ create a conical defect with deficit angle

 in the gravity dual.
 After a similar analysis presented before, we get the holographic energy stress tensor

 where

 This again matches the CFT result.
 Self-intersection of the brane is expected to happen when $\delta\theta \geq \pi$.
 However, this is achieved when $h_P \geq c/24$, where conical defects are replaced by black holes.
-Therefore, self-intersection never happens below the standard black hole threshold $h_P = c/24$.
+Therefore, self-intersection never happens below the standard black hole threshold $h_P = c/24$. \footnote{ In the black hole phase, the branes are disconnected and do not interact with each other \cite{Takayanagi2011,Fujita2011}.
+Note that if the tension is negative, the branes can still interact \cite{Biswas2022}. }

 It would also be instructive if we consider a mirror image of the current setup, paste it with the original setup, and regard it as the gravity dual of a defect CFT.
 Then the counterpart of boundary primary is the defect primary, which lives only on a defect.
 In this description, defect scalar primaries with chiral dimension $h_P$ create two conical defects with deficit angle